Xsemble downloads are disabled temporarily. Contact sales@xsemble.com if you wish you have Xsemble.

 Install Java

-You need Java (JDK17 preferred) installed on your machine.
+You need Java (JDK17 or higher) installed on your machine.
 Several providers provide these distributions under various license terms, and in principle you should be able to use any one of them.
 We use the OpenJDK 17 distribution which may be downloaded from here.
 Download and extract the archive into some folder on your machine (we shall call it Java home).

 Set the following two environment variables: